Enchanted-Games/fix-horizontal-camera-lag/README.md

 Fix for MC-259512

-## Other loaders
+## Mod loaders

-I'll probably port this to NeoForge at some point but for now it's fabric only
+This mod is available for Fabric and NeoForge

 ## Multiplayer Warning